kevin15daniel/Typing-Performance-Analysis-Using-Regression-Model/README.md

 ## Conclusion

 This **Typing Performance Analysis Using Regression Model** is a powerful tool for analyzing and predicting typing performance metrics.
-It’s robust, accurate, and can be easily integrated into various applications where typing performance analysis is required.
+It's robust, accurate, and can be easily integrated into various applications where typing performance analysis is required.